Tax and Compliance — 5 min

 Get started by checking out this expert guide that has been created to help international companies hire independent contractors in the United States.
 We’ve done the legwork to help you steer clear of nasty mistakes such as accidentally misclassifying full-time employees as contractors.

-When you’ve worked through this guide, you can find more specific information about employment legislation to help you compliantly hire contractors all around the world on our Country Explorer.
+When you’ve worked through this guide, you can find state-specific information about employment legislation to help you compliantly hire contractors all around the country on our free US State Explorer tool.

 When you’re considering hiring independent contractors from the US, you must consider the following critical factors: